LABS-EU3/Student-Art-Collection-FRONTEND/README.md

 ### Eslint
 Eslint is the dominant linting tool for NodeJS and it makes it possible to establish a clear coding convention for a team or project, as well as aiding in catching various bugs such as variables improperly scoped. | [View Dependency](https://eslint.org/)

+### Husky
+Husky can prevent bad git commit, git push and more 🐶 woof!
+[View Dependency](https://www.npmjs.com/package/husky)

+### Lint-Staged
+Run linters against staged git files and don't let 💩 slip into your code base!
+[View Dependency](https://www.npmjs.com/package/lint-staged)

+### Prettier
+Prettier is an opinionated code formatter.
+It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.
+[View Dependency](https://www.npmjs.com/package/prettier)